 Morgan Guidance consultant Elaine Morgan has trained over 500 individuals in Youth Mental Health First Aid.

-Join us as we aim for 1 million trained across the USA.
-Call Morgan Guidance today and schedule a class for your organization, clients or parent group.
-Together we can bring change to mind regarding mental health awareness in Florida and reduce the stigma and isolation that often accompanies addiction and mental illness.
+Join us as we aim for one million trained across the USA.
+Call Morgan Guidance today and schedule a class for your organization, clients, or parent group.
+Together we can bring change of mind regarding mental health awareness in Florida and reduce the stigma and isolation that often accompanies addiction and mental illness.